HandOfGod94/nodejs-masterclass/README.md

 The ES5 codebase is without any of the npm dependencies and is using plain NodeJS

-The ES6 codebase uses ES6 features such as ES6 classes, modules, promises etc.
+The ES6 codebase uses ES6 features such as ES6 classes, promises etc.
+> Note: Removed ESM Modules, in favor CJS because of better support.

 ### How to run